Edited presentation to Executive Policy Committee with respect to taxation and the 2020-2023 budget review

-This new budget process has been somewhat confusing though I do appreciate having earlier access to discussion points than in previous years.
-The previous process often seemed quite futile as by the time information was public, it was clear that decisions had been made and there was little to no room for change.
+I would like to begin by acknowledging that I do appreciate having earlier access to tension points in budget discussions than in previous years.
+The previous yearly process often seemed quite futile as by the time information was public, it was clear that decisions had been made and there was little to no room for change.
 However, it also meant that there was, at least, the possibility of change the next year.
-With a four year budget cycle, there is certainly added pressure to ‘get it right’ as we have not heard any discussion on any sort of yearly recalibration to deal with unexpected surpluses or deficits.
+This new process does give us more time but since we are talking about the next four years, it does increase the pressure to get it or as much of it as possible right the first time.
+We are also looking forward to an update on how unexpected surpluses and/or deficits will be handled in subsequent years.

 To date, to say that the news has been grim is an understatement.
 Forecasting generally lends itself to the most conservative goals and this is exactly not what we need from the City at this point in time.
 I do understand the current reality on expenses, conditions and revenue sources but as an organization that advocates for change, SPCW looks for opportunity where others might only see challenges or worse impossibilities.
-I offer SPCW’s comments today as food for thought in the hopes that we, and community partners, can continue to meet with you, other councilors and Mayor Bowman before final decisions are made in 2020.
+I offer SPCW’s comments today as food-for-thought in the hopes that we, and community partners, can continue to meet with you all and other councilors before final decisions are made in 2020.

 - More than one third (five) of Manitoba’s fourteen federal ridings (35.7%) are in the highest quintile of child poverty.
 This is among the highest in Canadian provinces and territories.